neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 with the project.
 When a student is finished with the setup they can start with the challenges.

 - [ ] let them create a local git repository named "personal-website"
-- [ ] let them create a initial commit with an empty HTML file, named index.html
+- [ ] let them create an initial commit with an empty HTML file, named `index.html`
-- [ ] let them create a remote repository on GitHub and connect your local repository
+- [ ] let them create a remote repository on GitHub and connect their local repository
 - [ ] let them push the first commit to the remote repository

 ---

 ## Process: Challenge

-- [ ] Provide the [handout](html-and-the-web.md) to the students
+- [ ] Provide the [handout](html-and-the-web.md) and the [challenges](challenges-html-and-the-web.md) to the
+      students
 - [ ] Open the handout and walk the students through the tasks
 - [ ] Divide the students into pairs
 - [ ] Remind them of the ground rules: